lastline-droe/ghostferry/README.md

   this fix has not made it into upstream master yet.
 - support throttling of data migration separately from replication.
 This allows prioritizing the data replication over the copy of old data (or vice-versa).
+- support exposing binlog writer state as part of the status portal as well as a new `/api/health` HTTP endpoint returning status as JSON.
+This endpoint can also be used for Kubernetes lifeness probes by specifying an allowed maximum value for the state age, returning HTTP-500 if the maximum has been exceeded.

 Overview of How it Works
 ------------------------